Programs of Study

 Course Tuition: $380

-An academic introduction to various discourses in modern life.
-Prepare high school students for college discourses; prepare undergrads and professionals for discourses common to life in the West.
-Each week covers a problem in the West, where the problem came from, and how the Islamic tradition has historically dealt with it.
+Each week covers a modern problem, where the problem came from, and how the Islamic tradition has historically dealt with it.
+Topics include racism, orientalism, gender, global warming. secularism, scientism, statism, liberalism, nature vs nurture, enlightenment and postmodern philosophy.
 Each topic begins with a lecture (30 min), followed by posing a question where students discuss in break-out rooms (10 min).
 The instructor will then present a basic Sunni response with additional discussion (20 min).
-Students will share discussions introducing them to sexual orientation, racism, oppression, victimization, etc. as it is understood today and how it should be viewed and understood as Muslims.

 Background